Joplin tornado: Beginning

 The tornado first touched down in Newton County, Missouri, just east of the Missouri–Kansas state line, approximately 1/2 mi southwest of the intersection of South Central City Road and 32nd Street, at 5:34 p.m.
 CDT (22:34 UTC).
 Eyewitnesses and storm chasers reported multiple vortices rotating around the parent circulation.
 Here, the tornado downed several large trees at EF0 intensity.
 Civil defense sirens sounded in Joplin twenty minutes before the tornado struck, in response to the tornado warning issued at 5:17 p.m.
 CDT (22:17 UTC) for northwestern Newton and southwestern Jasper counties in Missouri, and southeastern portions of Cherokee County, Kansas, but many Joplin residents did not heed the warning or the sirens.

 The tornado moved east-northeast and strengthened to EF1 intensity as it continued through rural areas towards Joplin, snapping trees and power poles and damaging outbuildings.
-Widening, the tornado then tracked into the more densely populated southwest corner of the city near the Twin Hills Country Club.
-It heavily damaged several homes at a subdivision in this area at up to EF3 strength.
-The tornado continued to cause EF3 damage as it moved through another subdivision just east of Iron Gates Road.
+The tornado then widened and tracked into the more densely populated southwest corner of the city near the Twin Hills Country Club.
+The tornado heavily damaged several homes at a subdivision in this area at up to EF3 strength before continuing to move through another subdivision just east of Iron Gates Road.
 Numerous homes were destroyed and multiple vehicles tossed around, some of which were thrown onto or rolled into homes.
-The tornado reached EF4 intensity just before crossing S. Schifferdecker Ave.